TL044CN/Mockingbird/README.md

 # this is an example for including it in a testing setup
 ```

+## The Mocking Function

+The Mocking Function is a template, that can select between calling 2 different functions based on the State of the Mocking Controller.
+The template arguments have to match the functions that are passed to the MockingFunction class.

+### `MockingFunction<Ret, Args...>`
+- Ret     : This is the return value of the function to mock.
+- Args... : These are all the Arguments that the function takes in.

 ## Mocking a Syscall

 To mock a syscall, you have to create a MockingFunction instance for the given syscall.